xmonader/info_foundation/docs/circles/ThreeFold_Promotion.md

 ## goals

-- To promote the sale of ThreeFold Tokens (June - August 350K / month - September-Dec 500K/ month)
+- To promote the sale of 3$ million of ThreeFold Tokens by end 2018.
 - To complete update of Token Website 1.0 to intergrate with the all of the Foundation site.
 - To host serveral global events (Dubai (Done), London, Vienna, Lugano, Turkey, Los Angeles, Ibiza)
+- To have 5 companies adopt the ThreeFold Token before the end of 2018 CityApp - (https://ourcityapps.com/)

 ## strategy